Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Acknowledgments

 \section{Acknowledgments}

-We sincerely thank N. Bossut, A. Gaignard, G. Marchment, H. Ménager, M. Schmit, F. Lemoine for their help with the annotation process, and M. Naguib for his help with the decoder-based experiments.
-We also acknowledge E. Deveaud and the HPC Core Facility at Institut Pasteur for regularly providing updates to Bioweb KB.
+We thank N. Bossut, L. Buggenhoudt, A. Gaignard, S. Kaur, G. Marchment, H. Ménager, M. Schmit, F. Lemoine for their help with the annotation process, and M. Naguib for his help with the decoder-based experiments.
+We acknowledge E. Deveaud and the HPC Core Facility at Institut Pasteur for providing updates to Bioweb KB.
+This work was performed using HPC resources from GENCI-IDRIS (Grant 2025-AD011017259).